jasonjklim/Titanic/README.md

 11. Does having family on the boat help or hurt your chances of survival?

 ## Step 5: Plotting
-Using Tableau, create a story showing the survival rates of different groups of people.
+Using Matplotlib and Seaborn, create several charts showing the survival rates of different groups of people.
 It's fine if a handful of charts are basic (Gender, Age, etc), but what we're really looking for is something beneath the surface.